 - Make sure the naming is the same for your Join Keys.
 I’ve tried using Device Category as a Join Key between Bing Ads and Google Analytics before realizing that the naming conventions are different.
 Bing Ads uses Computer, Tablet, and Smartphone instead of Desktop, Tablet, and Mobile, which are used in Google Analytics.
 Use a CASE WHEN formula to return the same dimension names in one data source to match the other.
 For example, you can create this custom field in your Google Ads data source:

 - Make sure the formatting is the same for your Join Keys.
 This is specific to dimensions like Date.
-Although the Date dimension may be called the same and look the same in their platforms, they may be formatted differently in GDS.
+Although the Date dimension may be called the same and look the same in their platforms, they may be formatted differently in Looker Studio.
 Pull your data into a table with the date set as the dimension and check the formatting of your dates.
 You may find that one is YYYYMMDD, while the other is MMDDYYYY.
 If reporting on a monthly basis, you should attempt changing the ‘Show As’ under each date in every data source to ‘Year Month.’